microsoft/CanvasTools-for-VOTT/README.md

 ## Dependencies

 * CanvasTools heavily uses the [Snap.Svg](https://github.com/adobe-webplatform/Snap.svg) library.
-In the webpack-eged version it is bundled with `CanvasTools.js` into one `ct.js` file.
+In the webpack-eged version it is bundled with CanvasTools into one `ct.js` file, including also styles.
 * Current version of the library depends on some features (e.g., masks-support in SVG) that are not fully cross-browser, but targeting Electron (Chromium).

-## Use
+## Hot to use

 ### Add library to the app